 Do Consider Your Wife’s Happiness

 There is almost never a situation where one person in a marriage is completely happy, and the other person is at their wit’s end.
 If you’re unhappy, your wife is probably unhappy as well.

 A divorce can be an opportunity for both people to reclaim their independence and pursue their own happiness.
 That’s something important to keep in mind during a discussion.

 Empathy and compassion are extremely important.
 If you use a compassionate and empathetic approach to your divorce, there may be a chance that you and your wife can have a peaceful divorce and go on to enjoy a friendship.

 Yes, you’re unhappy.
-Yes, she’s probably unhappy.
+Yes, they are probably unhappy.
 Both of your happiness matters.
 Discuss why you feel a divorce is the right choice for you, and explain that you’re also being mindful of her feelings.

-If you’re unable to be the kind of partner she needs or if you can’t share the lifestyle she desires, remind her that she’s allowed to find someone who will make her happy.
+If you’re unable to be the kind of partner she needs or if you can’t share the lifestyle they desire, remind her that they are allowed to find someone who will make her happy.
 Express your desire for a positive outcome for both of you.

 Allow Her To Feel Her Feelings

 Your wife may get upset.
 She may get angry.
 Don’t interfere with her ability to feel her feelings.